uniVocity/univocity-parsers/src/test/resources/README_template.md

 #### Read all rows of a CSV (the powerful version).

-To have greater control over the parsing process, use a `RowProcessor`. uniVocity-parsers provides some useful default implementations but you can always provide your own.
+To have greater control over the parsing process, use a @@LINK(RowProcessor). uniVocity-parsers provides some useful default implementations but you can always provide your own.

-The following example uses `RowListProcessor`, which just stores the rows read from a file into a List:
+The following example uses @@LINK(RowListProcessor), which just stores the rows read from a file into a List:

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example003ReadCsvWithRowProcessor)